8 Different Types of Sales Pitches (+ Examples & Templates) That Work

 6. Email Sales Pitch

 You have very little time to make a lasting impression.
-Rather than listing a million of your attributes, which gives the person a reason to skim your e-mail or close it,
+Make one key point rather than listing a million of your attributes, which gives the person a reason to skim your e-mail or close it.
+Tell them how you can add value or what it is about you that makes you perfect for them.

 Check out our subject line and email sales pitch templates below to help you get started: